Textualize/textual/docs/guide/app.md

 ### Exiting

-An app will run until you call [App.exit()](textual.app.App.exit) which will exit application mode and the [run](textual.app.App.run) method will return.
+An app will run until you call [App.exit()][textual.app.App.exit] which will exit application mode and the [run][textual.app.App.run] method will return.
 If this is the last line in your code you will return to the command prompt.

 The exit method will also accept an optional positional value to be returned by `run()`.
 The following example uses this to return the `id` (identifier) of a clicked button.